cassidyjames/cassidyjames.github.io/_posts/2021-01-08-replacing-simple-bank.md

 image: /images/blog/replacing-simple-bank/card.png
 ---

+---

+>**NOTE:** This article is being heavily reworked… I also recently got debit cards for many of these options and have been giving them more of a try.
+I'll blast social media when I have a but update to share!

+---

 ![Replacing Simple Bank]({{ page.image }})

 This sucks.
 [BBVA US is closing Simple](https://www.simple.com/blog/simple-is-closing), migrating away from the revolutionary site and app to the BBVA US yet-another-bank-app.
 I've been [talking about this](https://twitter.com/CassidyJames/status/1347299178158804992) a little bit on Twitter [off and on](https://twitter.com/CassidyJames/status/1347615632984928257), and have found a _ton_ of other folks—including [a Change.org petition](http://chng.it/KXNzmJPx)—facing the same dilemma: what now?
 What can possibly replace Simple?
 So here's my journey in looking for a replacement.